 The National Park Service and the Friends of the Longfellow House-Washington’s Headquarters are pleased to announce the 2021 Summer Poetry Festival, beginning on Sunday, June 27.
 This year’s series has the theme “Poetry as a Voice for Activism.”
 It will take place live online and connect poetry lovers across the country with remarkable poet-activists who will read and discuss their work.

-All programs will take place Thursdays from 7:00 to 8:00 PM ET unless otherwise noted.
+All these online programs will take place on Sundays starting at 3:00 local time.
 They are all free and open to the public.
 Register here (for one or more events) to receive the event link.

 Again, please register here for any events, and you will receive a link to tune in.
 Thank you for supporting events at Longfellow House–Washington’s Headquarters!